-The Library has been a selective depository for U.S. Government documents since the 1890s and a selective depository for N.C.
+The Library became a selective depository of U.S. Government documents in the 1890's and a selective depository for N.C.
 State documents beginning in 1995.
-The Library is connected to the Internet and thus provides access to library and information resources around the world.
-The Library also participates in the North Carolina Libraries and Virtual Education (NC LIVE) network for statewide library and information resources and the Online Computer Library Center (OCLC) via the Southeastern Library Network (SOLINET) for international online access to cataloging and reference services.
+The Library also participates in the North Carolina Libraries and Virtual Education (NC LIVE) network and LYRASIS, the nation's largest regional Library membership organization, for access to state, national, and international electronic resources and services.